MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 # Deploy and manage an Azure Arc-enabled Kubernetes cluster extension

 You can use an extension in an Azure Arc-enabled Kubernetes cluster to access Azure services and scenarios.
-This article describes how to set required and optional parameters in an extension instance, including options for updates and configurations.
+This article describes how to create extension instances and set required and optional parameters, including options for updates and configurations.
 You also learn how to view, list, update, and delete extension instances.

 Before you begin, read the [overview of Azure Arc-enabled Kubernetes cluster extensions](conceptual-extensions.md) and review the [list of currently available extensions](extensions-release.md).